getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

 3
 ```

-We can operate on this stream too, mapping the values.
-This interval observable
+We can operate on this stream, too, mapping the values.
+This interval `Observable`
-is just giving us an incrementing counter over time.
+is giving us an incrementing counter over time.
 Let's map the values
-to something new then subscribe to that.
+to something new that we'll subscribe to.

 ```javascript
 > o = obs.map(x => x*10).take(4).subscribe(console.log)